SocialGouv/micro-cipher/README.md

 # cipher-service
-Store a one-run private key in memory a decrypt things on demand
+Store a one-run private key in memory and decrypt things on demand